‘Shop small-mart not walmart’ is a life quote I (try) to live by.

 ‘If the deal sounds too good to be true, it probably is’ – if someone is offering you ‘crazy discounts’ for that one of kind leather dream machine, well, I’m sorry but it’s probably not a good idea to buy that jacket.
 A lot of leather that is sold in markets is fake, and it can be hard to tell the difference.
 Why many think they can ‘sniff’ out the difference, often that ‘leather smell’ exists because of chemicals or wax that they use.
 You can get more insight on how to tell if leather is fake via this great video.

 However, I know now that there are some great options out there, and when I get an email asking for suggestions on where to shop?
-I send everyone to the Scuola del Cuoio or Leather School in Santa Croce.
+I send everyone to the Scuola del Cuoio or Leather School in Santa Croce for a first hand look at the history of leather work in Florence.
 A fascinating place that has been operating as a leather laboratory since the second world war, the Monastery of Santa Croce sought to give orphans the chance to learn a trade and contribute to society.
 Here you can be assured that what you are buying is real leather, and where else can you see skilled craftsman working at their stations, a wonderful place.
+On a personal note, the style here isn’t really what I would wear (a little too classic) but I still find it a superb place for its historical factor and attention to quality.

 Another wonderful option is actually in the San Lorenzo neighborhood, A quaint store called Via Dè Ginori, 23.
 Inside you can browse actual Made-in-Florence items such as purses, briefcases, luggage — and they will be more than happy to show you the laboratory.
 I recently bought my husband a briefcase from there, a beautiful cherry-leather bag that cost around 180 euros in total.
 I’m super pleased with it!